Dicopetico/Dicopetico/README.md

 # Dicopetico

 Hi people, my name is Edilan (you can call me Dico 😁), I am studying Computer Engineering at Descomplica.
-I really like technology and I know some languages like C#, Java, JS and Python, but at the moment I am focusing on Python for data analysis.
-Currently, I work as a service desk and I am looking for a job in the data analysis field.
+I really like technology and I know some languages like Python, Java, JS and C#, but at the moment I am focusing on Python for data analysis.
+Currently, I work as a service desk and I am looking for an opportunity to grow and discover new things.

 ## Connect with me